 Attracting Butterflies to the garden you need to consider a few things, eliminating problems is the first.

-Next you need to have plants that butterflies find attractive.
+- Provide plants that butterflies in your area find attractive.

 Butterfly Friendly Plants.

 If you could only grow one plant the you might choose the aptly named ‘Butterfly Bush’, these are Buddleia, they are great for attracting butterflies as well as nectar eating birds.
 Buddleia are hardy and fairly drought tolerant, so start with something like one of the Buddleia davidii species.